Epiphany 351: Faith on the Move

 The leadership at the Church of the Epiphany deliberately chose not to sell the York Avenue property to a for-profit developer.
 In keeping with its historic ministry to the health care community, Epiphany sold the property to the non-profit Weill Cornell Medical Center.
 The three parties, Epiphany, Jan Hus and Weill Cornell, signed contracts in November and the official closing was in February of 2019.

 While Epiphany is renovating the property at 351 East 74th Street, the parish and school will remain at their current location on York Avenue, worshiping, serving and educating, with full services and Vacation Bible School until Spring 2021.
-After Epiphany moves to its new location, the church building at York Avenue will be demolished.
+After Epiphany moves to its new location, the church building at York Avenue will be deconsecrated and demolished.
 Weill Cornell’s intent is to build medical student housing on this site that is convenient to New York Hospital